Dani3lSun/apex-plugin-spotlight/README.md

 - **Max.
 Search Display Results** - The maximum allowed search results displayed at once
 - **Width** - Width of the Spotlight search dialog.
 Enter either numbers for pixel values or percentage values
 - **Theme** - Choose the Spotlight Search theme which best matches your current UI
+- **Search Placeholder Text** - Text that is displayed in the spotlight search input field as an placeholder, Overrides application wide plugin setting
+- **Search Placeholder Icon** - Icon that is displayed in the spotlight search input field as an placeholder
+- **Escape Special Characters** - To prevent Cross-Site Scripting (XSS) attacks, always set this attribute to Yes.
+If you need to render HTML tags stored in the page item or in the entries of a list of values, you can set this flag to No

 ## Plugin Events